 The train tracks that follow the valley under Machu Picchu.
 2017.

-The next morning we head into a different valley; following a new river, the one which leads towards Machu Picchu.
+The next morning we head into a different valley; following a new river.
+This valley leads to Machu Picchu.
 We are on the home stretch; it was another 6-hour hike today.
 From Santa Teresa, it is a 3-hour hike to Hydroelectrica – roughly the halfway point between the start and finish of the day.
 The hike is along the side of a gravel road, mostly flat and easy on the body.
 Just before we arrived we got the first glimpse of our goal, the peak of Machu Picchu mountain.
 This just gave us the motivation we needed to keep going.

 The afternoon was spent walking around the base of Machu Picchu, the train tracks that wind through the valley between Hydroelectrica to Aguas Calientes make a good path – just watch out for the trains.
-We could look up at the ruins throughout the day.
-We were ‘almost’ there.
+We could look up at the ruins throughout the day, giving us that ‘almost’ there feeling.

-We trek into the city, Aguas Calientes – also known as Machu Picchu Pueblo (city) – and after 4 days in the mountains, the contrast of seeing hiking poles and backpacks against the cobblestone streets is striking.
+As our trek entered into the city (Aguas Calientes, also known as Machu Picchu Puebla) we were amazed by the feeling of pavement.
+After 4 days in the mountains, the contrast of seeing hiking poles and backpacks against the cobblestone streets is striking.
 We arrive at our 4th base camp; a hostel with a bed!
 This is our first real bed in 4 nights.
 They also had showers.
 With hot water!
 You appreciate things like showers and beds a lot more after 4 days in the wilderness.
 We had dinner and went to bed early.
 Tomorrow was the big day.

 Machu Picchu.
 2017.